Luna-Fi/lunafi-smart-contracts/ReadMe.md

 Deployment Scripts are available at ./deploy folder.

- Scripts can be installed by using the command  `npx hardhat deploy --netwotk <network name>` To deploy a particular script use  we need to specify a tag name `npx hardhat deploy --tags ""deplyAll --network <network name>`
+ Scripts can be installed by using the command  `npx hardhat deploy --netwotk <network name>` To deploy a particular script use  we need to specify a tag name `npx hardhat deploy --tags ""deployAll --network <network name>`

 Scripts Information :
     `001_Deploy_mockTokens.js      --- Deploys only mock tokens.
 Tag name : "deployMockTokens"`